Why does my smoke alarm beep?

 The smoke detector is dirty

-Dust particles float freely through the air and can enter your smoke detector.
-That's why it's important to regularly clean your smoke detectors.
+It's possible that there is dust on your smoke detector, so it's important to regularly clean your smoke detectors.
 There are smoke detectors that warn you once they are in need of cleaning.
 These smoke detectors will start beeping or notify via you through the app.
-You can read more about cleaning a smoke detector in the following article:
+You can read more about cleaning a smoke detector in the following article.

-There's a chance there might be a defect in the input of the smoke detector.
-This holds especially true for smoke detectors that are connected to the power grid.
-First, disable the power via your fuse box.
-Afterward, disconnect the smoke detector from the ceiling.
+Smoke detectors that operate on mains power might have a defect in the connection of the smoke detector.
+To check this, first turn off the power in the fuse box.
+Disconnect the smoke detector from the ceiling.
 Check whether the base plate is still attached to the ceiling and check whether the wiring is correctly connected.

 A technical defect

 Have you checked all of the items mentioned above and is the smoke detector still beeping?
 There's a chance that the smoke detector might be defective.
 In case of a technical defect, most smoke detectors will sound an alarm.
 Reset the smoke detector and replace it if this doesn't work.